tristanbatchler/TwilightGroveOnline/README.md

 - [ ] Disable cursor keys changing between chat and inventory
 - [x] Fix nameplate positioning
 - [ ] Make ground items respawn after a while
+- [ ] Audit use of int64 in game_objects.go and messages.proto